 When Niks Anuman-Rajadhon opened Teens of Thailand (ToT) in the narrow streets of Bangkok’s Chinatown in 2015, he created a drink destination for discerning adults.
 He also kicked off a neighborhood revival within the same couple of blocks, as the charming Tep Bar arrived, then at the end of 2017, ToT’s sister bar, Asia Today.

-A nod to the more seedy history of the neighborhood that was once dominated by glue-sniffing teenagers, Teens of Thailand delivers low-key, intimate bar charm in a space that seats just 20 people.
+A nod to the history of the underserved neighborhood that was once dominated by glue-sniffing teenagers, Teens of Thailand delivers low-key, intimate bar charm in a space that seats just 20 people.
 It’s the kind of bar previously nonexistent in Bangkok (or Thailand, for that matter), offering the country’s largest gin selection and a range of Gin & Tonics served Spanish-style in goblets.

 “Back in 2015, it was not easy to find a good Gin & Tonic or any decent gin drinks in Thailand,” says Anuman-Rajadhon.
 “So we decided to open one in the heart of Chinatown where you have numerous spice shops nearby.
 The street has the scent of cinnamon and anise.”